matt-manes/scrapeTools/README.md

 # scrapetools
 Install using "python3 -m pip install git+https://github.com/matt-manes/scrapetools"<br>
-Git must be installed and in your PATH.
+Git must be installed and in your PATH.<br>
+scrapeTools